ali-rivera/Active-Learning/Active-Learning-Activities/kNN.md

 ```{figure} kNN_output.png
 ```

+### Instructor Notes
+This activity assumes that students have prior knowledge of the following terms in the context of data science:
+- algorithmic thinking
+- classification models
+- training vs. test data
+- evaluation criteria
+- overfitting vs. underfitting

+#### True Values
+Point A: Purchased (Blue)
+Point B: Not Purchased (Orange)
+Point C: Not Purchased (Orange)
+Point D: Purchased (Blue)
+Point E: Purchased (Blue)

+#### Recommended Materials

+It is recommended that this activity be done "off-line" and therefore requires some materials.
+The kNN board above can be printed in many different formats, but for sustainability of resources it is recommended that the image be printed as large as 24" x 36" and lamintated.

+- printed kNN Board
+- dry eraser markers (or some other erasable writing utensil)
+- rulers

+Students use dry erase markers and rulers to aid in chosing and keeping track of the negihbors as they classify each of the test points.

 ## Assessment

-**Questions **
+**Questions**

 1. Using what you learned in class about kNN, explain in your own words (at a "rubber duck level") how the kNN model works.
 Be sure to answer the following questions in your explanation:

-<br /> &emsp; a.
+&emsp; a.
 What does k represent?

-<br /> &emsp; b.
+&emsp; b.
 How is a prediction made for a new observation (one not in the training data set)?

-<br /> &emsp; c.
+&emsp; c.
 In this example, is kNN being used for classification or regression?
 Why?

-<br /> &emsp; d.
+&emsp; d.
 Include references (links are fine) to any additional sources you use - you may find this [IBM article](https://www.ibm.com/topics/knn) helpful.

 2. Include the table you recorded your classifications in for all 3 k values you tested for each of the 5 test points.